bababooex/raspberrypi-tv-b-gone/README.md

 ```
 It will enable pigpiod and throw you to menu, where you can choose either running TV-B-Gone codes, or save, replay, delete your custom code and also exiting the script, this will also kill pigpiod.
 # Transmitter circuit
+Because IR Leds use microsecond pulses, you can drive them to 100mA without problem.
+I used 940nm IR Led from some remote.
+Circuit helps to deliver this current, because raspberry pi can deliver maximum 16mA per pin.
 # Receiver circuit
+Circuit uses TSOP1838 IR receiver, but you can also use TSOP38238 or similar, but make sure, it outputs over 3 volts when no signal is detected.
+Other components are based of the datasheet and are not really needed, I used to fill up extra space on universal board.
 # External references
 - https://learn.adafruit.com/circuitpython-tv-zapper-with-circuit-playground-express/overview - classic TV-B-Gone codes
 - https://github.com/bikeNomad/micropython-tv-b-gone - new codes from universal TV remote